A rewriting-logic-with-SMT-based formal analysis and parameter synthesis framework for parametric time Petri nets: Parameters and symbolic executions

 where \code{<=} in \code{N1 <= N2} is a function \lstinline{op _<=_ : IntExpr IntExpr -> BoolExpr}.

 Symbolic states in $\rtheorySym$ are defined as follows:

 \begin{maude} sort State. op _:_:_:_ : TickState Marking ClockValues Net -> State [ctor] \end{maude}

 The rewrite rules in $\rtheorySym$ act on symbolic states that may contain SMT variables.
 Although these rules are similar to those in $\rtheorySemN{1}$, their symbolic execution is completely different.
 Recall from \Cref{sec:prelim} the theory transformation to implement symbolic rewriting in Maude-with-SMT.
-In the resulting theory $\widehat{\rtheorySym}$, when a rule is applied, the variables occurring in the right-hand side but not in the left-hand side are replaced by fresh variables, represented as terms of the form \code{rr(id)} of sort \lstinline{RVar} (with \lstinline{subsort RVar < RExpr}) where \code{id} is a term of sort \code{SMTVarId} (theory \code{VAR-ID} in Maude-SE).
-Moreover, rules in $\widehat{\rtheorySym}$ act on constrained terms of the form $\phi\parallel t$, where $t$ in this case is a term of sort \code{State} and $\phi$ is a satisfiable SMT boolean expression (sort \code{BoolExpr}).
+In the resulting theory $\widehat{\rtheorySym}$, when a rule is applied, the variables occurring in the right-hand side but not in the left-hand side are replaced by fresh variables, represented as terms of the form \code{rr(id)} of sort \lstinline{RVar} (with~\lstinline{subsort RVar < RExpr}) where$\,$ \code{id}$\,$ is a term of sort$\,$ \code{SMTVarId} (theory$\,$ \code{VAR-ID} in Maude-SE).

+\eject \mbox{Moreover,} rules in $\widehat{\rtheorySym}$ act on constrained terms of the form $\phi\parallel t$, where $t$ in this case is a term of sort \code{State} and $\phi$ is a satisfiable SMT Boolean expression (sort \code{BoolExpr}).
 The constraint $\phi$ is obtained by accumulating the conditions in rules, thereby restricting the possible values of the variables in $t$.

 The tick rewrite rule in $\rtheorySym$ is

 \begin{maude} var T : RExpr . crl [tick] : tickOk : M : CLOCKS : NET => tickNotOk : M : increaseClocks(M, CLOCKS, NET, $\highlight{T}$) : NET if ($\highlight{T >= 0}$ and mte(M, CLOCKS, NET, T)) . \end{maude}